riigipilv/trainings/abc/3/readme.txt

 ### 1) Log in to rancher

 Go to https://k8s-test.riigipilv.ee/
-The username should be fistname.lastname and password is the e-mail address you used for registering to this course.
+The username and password is the e-mail address you used for registration to the event.

 ### 2) Enter the console of ABC project